-The Land Reform (Scotland) Act 2003 deals with the provision of increased access “sufficient for the purpose of giving the public reasonable access throughout their area” through the provision of a Core Path Network.
+The Land Reform (Scotland) Act 2003 (Opens in a new window or downloads a file) deals with the provision of increased access “sufficient for the purpose of giving the public reasonable access throughout their area” through the provision of a Core Path Network.

-The Scottish Outdoor Access Code gives detailed guidance on your responsibilities when exercising access rights and if you are managing land and water.
+The Scottish Outdoor Access Code (Opens in a new window or downloads a file) gives detailed guidance on your responsibilities when exercising access rights and if you are managing land and water.